Steiner Distance in Product Networks: Applications

-The network $HL_n$ is the lexicographical product of $Q_{n-3}$ and the Petersen graph, where $n\geq 3$ and $Q_{n-3}$ denotes an $(n-3)$-dimensional hypercube; see \cite{Mao2}.
-Note that $HL_3$ is just the Petersen graph, and $HL_4$ is a graph obtained from two copies of the Petersen graph by add one edge between one vertex in a copy of the Petersen graph and one vertex in another copy.
+\item $HL_n$ is the lexicographic product of the Petersen graph $PG$ and an $(n-3)$-dimensional hypercube $Q_{n-3}$, that is, $HP_n=PG\circ Q_{n-3}$, where $n\geq 4$. \end{itemize} Note that $HL_4$ is a graph obtained from two copies of the Petersen graph by add one edge between one vertex in a copy of the Petersen graph and one vertex in another copy.
 See Figure 4 $(c)$ for an example (We only show the edges $v_1u_i \ (1\leq i\leq 10)$).

 Similarly to the proof of $(4)$ of Theorem \ref{th2-2}, we can get the following observation. \begin{obs} Let $G$ be a connected graph of order $n$.
 If $n-\kappa(G)+1\leq k\leq n$, then $sdiam_k(G)=k-1$. \end{obs}